hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 = ((\frac{\partial y}{\partial w3} \cdot \frac{\partial w3}{\partial w2}) \cdot \frac{\partial w2}{\partial w1}) \cdot \frac{\partial w1}{\partial x}
 $$

-Assuming in this simple case, where w3 is the result of a computation from w2, i.e. the successor of w2 in the compute graph, we can derive:
+Assuming in this simple case, w3 is the result of a computation from w2, i.e. the successor of w2 in the compute graph, we can derive that:

 $$
 \frac{\partial y}{\partial w2} = \frac{\partial y}{\partial w3} \cdot \frac{\partial w3}{\partial w2}